drewpendergrass/CHEEREIO/docs/Existing-observation-operators.rst

 TROPOMI tools
 -------------

 The TROPOspheric Monitoring Instrument (TROPOMI) onboard Sentinel-5 Precursor satellite satellite measures criteria air pollutants and other trace gases of interest to CHEEREIO users.
-Currently, CH\ :sub:`4`\ is the only TROPOMI operator written for CHEEREIO, but users can follow the pattern in ``tropomi_tools.py`` to add support for additional species.
-An NO\ :sub:`2`\ operator is partially written.
+Currently, there are two TROPOMI operators written for CHEEREIO: CH\ :sub:`4`\ and CO (the latter contributed by Sina Voshtani).
+Users can follow the pattern in ``tropomi_tools.py`` to add support for additional species.
+An NO\ :sub:`2`\ operator is partially written but not yet functional as of version 1.2.

 To activate TROPOMI observations, list "TROPOMI" as an observation type in the ``OBS_TYPE`` setting, as described on the :ref:`Observation settings` page.